This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # systemctl is-enabled cpanel_php_fpm.service disabled

-Listing service units is particularly useful if you are not sure about the name of a service.
+Listing service units is also useful if you are not sure about the name of a service.
 For instance, to remind yourself of the name of the FTP service you can pipe the output to grep

 :